A-Harchenko/Static-Website-on-AWS-S3-by-Terraform/README.md

 }
 ```

-Now let's create a resource S3 bucket and S3 bucket object.
-By default - S3 buckets and objects in them are private and unavailable for reading.
-All access rights to the buckets and objects in them are recorded in the ACL (Access Control List).
+Now let's create the S3 bucket resource and its object, in which we will place our static index.html the page.
+By default, S3 buckets and objects in them are private and unreadable.
+All access rights to buckets and objects in them are recorded in the ACL (Access Control List).
 The access rights to the bucket and the objects in it are completely independent: the object in the bucket does not inherit the access rights of this bucket.
 Amazon S3 supports a set of predefined grants, known as canned ACLs.
 Each canned ACL has a predefined set of grantees and permissions.
-In our case, you can use " public_read".
-Owner gets FULL CONTROL and all users in the group get READ access.
+In our case, you can use "public_read".
+In this case, the owner gets FULL CONTROL, and all users in the group get READ access.

 ```terraform
 resource "aws_s3_bucket" "s3-my-static-site" {